iam-raghu/terraform-zero-to-hero/Day-1/04-aws-connection.md

-# Setup Terraform for AWS
+# Setup Terraform for AWS:

 To configure AWS credentials and set up Terraform to work with AWS, you'll need to follow these steps: